rboston628/rboston628/README.md

 I am an adept programmer in C++, which is my preference for any production applications.
 My two main coding projects for my research were both written entirely in C++.
 This language was chosen because of its speed and control.
 I deliberately use low-level constructs whenever possible.

 I also have experience programming in R, python, SQL, x86, Objective-C and Java.
-In python, I have worked with pandas, seaborn, sklearn, statsmodels, flask, spaCy, and of course numpy and matplotlib.
+In python, I have worked with pandas, seaborn, sklearn, statsmodels, FastAPI, spaCy, and of course numpy and matplotlib.

 ## research interests